 “Since when do I make friends?”

 “Oh, right.
 Ugh, I need to figure out how to get in touch with what’s going on over there!
 Or at least some other fashionable place.
 Maybe Vivec City?
 That’s a lot closer.
-For now, let me think.
+Let me think.
 Autumn’s all about accessories, so the Fashion Club can give advice on that.
 I know, we can give personalized advice on what kinds of accessories go best with what people like to wear!”

 “Listening to that sounds like torture to me, which means it’ll probably be a big hit with everyone else.”

 “You know, Daria, a sash would go really well with your dress.
-You could even do a brighter color, ‘cause you’re totally skinny enough—”
+You could do a brighter color, ‘cause you’re totally skinny enough—”

 “Stop.
 Or I can’t be held responsible for what happens next.”